The role of classical conditioning in dog training. Part 2.

 If you pair treats with strange people, new environments etc, when your dog is a puppy, he is learning all the time that, whoever he is around, or where ever he might be, good things happen.
 Again, it’s a very good way to convince your dog, right from the start, that things needn’t be scary, or frightening.

-This is known as ‘counter-conditioning’.
+This is known as ‘counter-conditioning’ and is a type of classical conditioning.
 By pairing food with something the dog finds worrying, you can often improve the way the dog ‘feels’ and help him to be less afraid.

-Whether a dog is afraid, or aggressive towards a person or another dog, the aim is usually the same – he is attempting to make that dog go away – either away from him, or from his food/toys/chews.
+Whether a dog is afraid, or aggressive towards a person or another dog, the aim is usually the same.
+He is attempting to make the other dog go away – either away from him, or from his food/toys/chews.
 However, if he knows treats will start flowing when another dog appears, the aggression/reactivity should reduce over time.

 Using classical conditioning for dogs with fear issues.